 headshot of Michael Grabowski

-Chair, Communication Department at Manhattan College
+Chair, Communication Department at Manhattan University

 Michael Grabowski has a background in film, television and new media production.
 His work on documentaries, short and feature films, commercials, music videos, and news has been seen at the Guggenheim, the Smithsonian, in several film festivals, and on several broadcast and cable networks.
 He began his career in television over two decades ago at an NBC affiliate station before moving to New York in 1994.
 Currently, he is consulting on documentary story construction and trends in television, new media, and television streaming audiences and programming.